-After her mother was diagnosed with breast cancer, Jessica Skarzynski turned to running as a therapeutic way to take control of her life
+After her mother was diagnosed with breast cancer, I turned to running as a therapy for my anxiety and depression.

 I’ve always had an anxious personality.
-Every time there was a big change in my life, I suffered from heavy bouts of anxiety and panic attacks, even back in middle school.
+Every time there was a big change in my life, I suffered from heavy bouts of anxiety attacks, even back in middle school.
 It was tough growing up with that.
 Once I got out of high school and moved away to college on my own, that kicked things up to a whole new level of anxiety and depression.
 I had the freedom to do whatever I wanted, but couldn’t.
-I felt like I was trapped in my own body— because, at 100 pounds overweight, I physically couldn’t do a lot of the things that other girls my age could do.
+I felt like I was trapped in my own body—and at 100 pounds overweight, I physically couldn’t do a lot of the things that other girls my age could do.
 I felt trapped in my own mind.
 I was unable to just go out and have fun, because I couldn’t break out of that vicious cycle of anxiety.
 I made a couple of friends, but I always felt outside of things.
 I turned to stress eating.
 I was depressed, on daily anti-anxiety medication, and eventually weighed over 270 pounds.
-(Learn the Scary Ways Stress is Affecting Your Health.)
+(Related: How to Cope with Social Anxiety.)

-I recently saw an elderly man, in his 70s or 80s, running on the boardwalk in Atlantic City, NJ, all layered up in the 18-degree weather, doing his thing.
+I recently saw an elderly man running on the boardwalk in Atlantic City, NJ, all layered up in the 18-degree weather, doing his thing.
 I said to my husband, “I really hope I can be that person.
 As long as I live, I want to be able to get out there and run.”
 So as long as I can lace up and I am healthy enough, I will.
+Because running is what saved me from anxiety and depression.
 Bring it on, New York!